NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 **The Master Question:**
 > If Lion decided for the OTHER party, what would they decide about ME?

-**The Meta Question:**
-> Am I deciding to END this — or deciding to WIN this? *(They are not the same.)*

 **The Shadow Check:**
 - Am I a Lion or a Tyrant? *(Tyrant decides what THEY must do, not what YOU will do)*
 - Does my solution require ME to change — or only them?
-- Did I test all three filters: L.E.R, B.U.S, A.C.T?

----

-> **Note:** Lion can only command your feet.
-If your solution is "they must change," that's not a decision — that's a wish.
-Lion decides what YOU will do, regardless of what they do.

 ---

 ### The handoff

 Lion has decided.
 Now someone must move.